 - Strategic design of operations and logistics systems

-The Ph.D. program is designed for students hoping to work in teaching or academic research.
-Students examine the foundations of logistics, operations and supply chain management, economics, marketing, and information technologies.
-The ultimate goal is to produce an original research paper that is worthy of publication.
+The Ph.D. program is designed for students looking to work in teaching or academic research.
+Students examine the foundations of logistics, operations and supply chain management, economics, marketing and information technologies.
+The typical curriculum also includes courses in supporting fields, such as economics and research methodologies.
+The main goal of the program is to have students produce an original research paper that is worthy of publication.

 - Supply chain management